 After all you can’t pick up the bottles or smell the essential oil to help you make a judgement.

 Why are some essential oils so much cheaper?
 Why are some so expensive?

 How do you know whether you are even getting a real essential oil?

-Often you are left with just the information in the online listing to decide whether this is the right essential oil for you.
+When you are shopping for essential oils online, often you are left with just the information in the online listing to decide whether this is the right essential oil for you.
 And let’s face it the amount and quality of the information provided can vary enormously!

 So what do you look for?
 How to you make sure you get the essential oil you want and at a fair price?